MediaComem/comem-archidep/ex/big-browser-deployment.md

   your systemd service must be enabled).
 - The application must be accessible **only through nginx**.
-It **must not** be exposed directly on a publicly accessible port other than 80 or 443 (in the AWS instances used in this course, the other publicly accessible ports are 22, 3000 and 3001, with port 22 being already used by SSH).
+It **must not** be exposed directly on a publicly accessible port other than 80 or 443 (in the virtual machines used in this course, the other publicly accessible ports are 22, 3000 and 3001, with port 22 being already used by SSH).
 - Clients accessing the application over HTTP must be redirected to HTTPS.

 ### The application